 – [Website](https://www.nist.gov/)

-9. The Minerals, Metals & Materials Society (TMS): A professional organization that connects minerals, metals, and materials scientists and engineers who work in industry, academia, and government positions around the world.
+9. The Minerals, Metals & Materials Society (TMS): A professional organization that connects minerals, metals, and materials scientists and engineers who work in industry, academia, and government positions.

 – [Website](https://www.tms.org/)